GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Physical Interface Definition Viewpoint provides definitions for physical interfaces.
-These definitions are may be reused on different interfaces.
+The Physical Interface Definition Viewpoint captures definitions for physical interfaces.
+It allows to adopt long-lived standards and to harmonize physical interface definitions to improve interchangeability, interoperability, and portability.

-A block definition diagram (BDD) featuring Physical Interface blocks with ports and flow properties.
+A block definition diagram (BDD) featuring Physical Interface blocks with ports, and flow properties.
 Compatibility between Physical Interface blocks is expressed by associations and association blocks.
-Physical Interface blocks may be specialisations of others (use of Generalisation).
+Physical Interface blocks may be specialisations of others (use of generalisation).
 Note: When ports are used these shall be proxy ports and be typed by interface blocks.
 A tabular format listing Physical Interface blocks, their ports, and flow properties.